AmazingAng/WTF-Solidity/Languages/en/23_Delegatecall_en/readme.md

 ```
 `function signature` is `"functionName(parameters separated by comma)"`.
 For example, `abi.encodeWithSignature("f(uint256,address)", _x, _addr)`。

-Unlike `call`, `delegatecall` can specify the value of `gas` when calling smart contract, but the value of `ETH` can't be specified.
+Unlike `call`, `delegatecall` can specify the value of `gas` when calling a smart contract, but the value of `ETH` can't be specified.

-> **Attention**: using delegatecall could incur risk, make sure the storage layout of state variables of current contract and target cotnract is same, and target contract is safe, otherwise could cause loss of funds.
+> **Attention**: using delegatecall could incur risk, make sure the storage layout of state variables of the current contract and target contract is the same, and the target contract is safe, otherwise it could cause loss of funds.

 ## `delegatecall` use cases?
-Currently there are 2 major use cases for delegatecall:
+Currently, there are 2 major use cases for delegatecall:

 1. `Proxy Contract`: separating the storage part and logic part of smart contract: `proxy contract` is used to store all related variables, and also store the address of logic contract; all functions are stored in the `logic contract`, and called via delegatecall.
 When upgrading, you only need to redirect `proxy contract` to a new `logic contract`.
 2. EIP-2535 Diamonds: Diamond is a standard that supports building modular smart contract systems that can scale in production.
 Diamond is a proxy contract with multiple implementation contracts.
-For more information, check: [Introduction to EIP-2535 Diamonds](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard).
+For more information, check [Introduction to EIP-2535 Diamonds](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard).

 ## `delegatecall` example
 Call mechanism: you (`A`) call contract `C` via contract `B`.

 ### Target Contract C
-First we create a target contract `C` with 2 `public` variables: `num` and `sender` which are `uint256` and `address` respectively; and a function which sets `num` based on `_num`, and set `sender` as `msg.sender`.
+First, we create a target contract `C` with 2 `public` variables: `num` and `sender` which are `uint256` and `address` respectively; and a function which sets `num` based on `_num`, and set `sender` as `msg.sender`.

 ```solidity
 // Target contract C